isabella232/sfcc-helpcenter/content/md/find-data/where-groups.md

 related: where-categories, where-family, where-attributes, where-product-association
 ---

-# How to find my PIM product groups in SFCC?
+# Where to find my PIM Product Groups in SFCC?

-In Akeneo PIM, groups are used to bring products together.
+In Akeneo PIM, Groups are used to bind some products together.

-For example, you can group all the products on a selection of products to create a theme.

 :::warning
-For the moment, the cartridge does not support this feature and therefore does not import product groups.
+As of now, Product Groups are not supported nor exported as is with the Akeneo connector.
 :::